powerpratik/distributed_storage_trace_generator/README.md

 # Plots Directory
 The directory *_plots contain the plots in .pkl format for all the traces used in the study

+# Overleaf link

+The paper can be viewed at https://www.overleaf.com/read/ggjddrtpnvjj